How to Test MOSFET in Circuit in 2025 – Step-by-Step

 The most authentic way to test a MOSFET is to test it with a multimeter.
 But sometimes if the damage is big MOSFET might not work at all and in that case, you might see burns or carbon deposition on the MOSFET.
 In that case, you need to replace the MOSFET.

-how to test mosfet with a multimeter
+testing a mosfet with a multimeter

 Tools Required to test MOSFET in a Circuit